gpoblon/rust-doc/rust.md

 - Each value in Rust has a variable that’s called its owner.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.
+- Value and variable are distinct as the variable can be rewritten after its value as been freed.

 Ex through String.
 `let s = "hello";` is a string literal (hardcoded) vs `let mut s1 = String::from("hello");` that can be edited and is located on the heap.
 String is composed of 3 variables in the stack: a ptr to the heap ; a len ; a capacity (nbr of allocated bytes from the system).
--  Move copy: `let s2 = s1;` s1 is moved into s2 AND `s1` becomes invalid. s2 is a copy of the stack but still, is a reference.
+-  Move copy: `let s2 = s1;` s1 is moved into s2 AND `s1` value is freed and becomes invalid. `s1` is still available as a variable and can therefore be rewritten. s2 is a copy of the stack but still, is a reference.
 - Deep clone: `let s2 = s1.clone();` copies the whole data, creating a new pointer.

 Some types have the `Copy` trait such as: integer, bool, float, char.
 Tuple too if they contain only `Copy` types.
 Means that after `let x = 5; let y = x;`, `x` is still valid.